iwanders/scalopus/scalopus_tracing/README.md

 ### Native
 The native tracepoints use the transport system provided by Scalopus that was originally intended for just getting the trace mappings out.
-They currently use about 25% more cpu for the random callstacks example than the LTTng tracepoints do, so good enough for simple things and quick tests, but for real projects with lots of tracepoints it may not be the best choice.
-Additionally, they cannot be turned of or on and are basically always enabled.
+The CPU usage for the process with the tracepoints is almost identical to the LTTng tracepoints, but it does not provide functionality to switch tracepoints on and off per process like LTTng does.

 Under the hood it works as follows; Each thread will get a single consumer - single producer ringbuffer allocated for itself when a